Why are kelp habitats so important to gray whales?

 The health and sustainability of kelp forests, like most ecosystems, depends on the right balance of plants and animals.
 The removal of just one species can disrupt the entire system through a “trophic cascade” that impacts many other species and can ultimately lead to an ecosystem shift.
 Several dramatic trophic cascades have occurred in kelp forests along the U.S. west coast.

 In a healthy, balanced kelp forest, sea urchins typically feed on detrital plant matter, such as small pieces of kelp fronds that break off and settle on the seafloor.
 Sea urchins are in turn fed upon by sea otter and sea star predators that keep sea urchin populations in check.
 Without one or both of these predators in a kelp ecosystem, sea urchin populations can quickly increase.
-At a certain point, the amount of plant detrital matter in the ecosystem is no longer sufficient to sustain the expanding sea urchin population, at which point sea urchins begin to become more active.
+If an urchin population explodes, the amount of plant detrital matter in the ecosystem is no longer sufficient to sustain the expanding sea urchin population, at which point sea urchins begin to become more active.
 Rather than waiting in one spot for kelp bits to float their way, they will actively start to feed on kelp stalks.
 If left unchecked, a sea urchin population can decimate an entire kelp forest before roaming across the sea floor to find the next food source, forming an “urchin barren”.

 These are images from the same sampling station in Port Orford, Oregon two years apart.
 You can see the differences in both kelp health and urchins.